 Netflix announced the premiere date for the long-awaited second season, coming May 14th, teasing “naked giants, Christmas demons, and robots-gone-wild”.
-Along with the announcement comes confirmation that a third season is in the works and set for release next year.
+Along with the announcement comes confirmation that Love, Death & Robots Season 3 is in the works and set for release next year.
 Both seasons will feature eight individual episodes, each with their own characters, animation style, and set of ultra-NSFW plots to abide by.

 Based on the success of the first iteration, one can only hope that the second and third volumes will continue to impress with their mix of sci-fi, fantasy, and comedy to bring out some of the more dark and dystopian stories that the first smashed out of the park.
 Promising “wild adventures on far-flung planets” and “unsettling encounters close to home”, it will — at the very least — be a wild ride.